Welcome to the City of Santa Fe Parks and Open Space Division

 - Railyard Park and Plaza

-The 13-acre Santa Fe Railyard Park and Plaza is owned by the City and managed by the Railyard Corporation.
-The Park and Plaza are maintained by the Railyard Park Conservancy in coordination with the City's Parks Division.
-Santa Fe Railyard Policies and Procedures.
+The 13-acre Santa Fe Railyard Park and Plaza are owned by the City and managed by the Railyard Corporation.
+The Railyard Park Conservancy maintains the Park and Plaza in coordination with the City's Parks Division.

 - Salvador Perez Park | District 2